AdaCore/aws/docs/source/high_level_services.rst

 XML based Ajax
 ^^^^^^^^^^^^^^

-In many cases you'll like to update and/or clear multiple areas in your Web interface.
+In many cases you'll want to update and/or clear multiple areas in your Web interface.
 With the templates above only a single action is possible. `AWS` provides support for `XML` based answers.
 In this `XML` documents it is possible to: